GavinS551/Bit-Store/README.md

 ### Prerequisites

-The program is only guaranteed to be compatible with Windows.
-(Tested on Windows 10) Python >= 3.7 or is required.
+The program is only guaranteed to be compatible with Windows (Tested on Windows 10).
+Python >= 3.7 or is required.

 ### Installing

-Use pip to install all dependencies written in requirements.txt, by using the following command in the root directory of the program:
+Use pip to install all dependencies, by using the following command in the root directory of the program:

 ```
 pip install -r requirements.txt
 ```

-Then the program can be run by running the main.pyfile  in the root of the directory.
+Then the program can be started by running the main.py file in the root of the directory.

 ```
 python main.py